A New One-Point Residual-Feedback Oracle For Black-Box Learning and Control: Deterministic ZO with Residual Feedback

 \begin{lem} Consider a function $f \in C^{0,0}$ with Lipschitz constant $L_0$.
 Then, under the SGD update rule in~\eqref{eqn:SGD}, the second moment of the residual feedback satisfies

 Furthermore, if $f(x)$ also belongs to $C^{1,1}$ with constant $L_1$, then the second moment of the residual feedback satisfies

-\end{lem} Lemma~\ref{lem:BoundSecondMoment_Det} shows that the second moment of the residual feedback $\mathbb{E}[\|\tilde{g} (x_t)\|^2]$ can be bounded by a perturbed contraction under the SGD update rule.
+\end{lem} The proof of above Lemma~\ref{lem:BoundSecondMoment_Det} can be found in Appendix~\ref{sec:BoundSecondMoment_Det}.
+Lemma~\ref{lem:BoundSecondMoment_Det} shows that the second moment of the residual feedback $\mathbb{E}[\|\tilde{g} (x_t)\|^2]$ can be bounded by a perturbed contraction under the SGD update rule.
 This perturbation term is crucial to establish the iteration complexity of ZO with our residual feedback.
 In particular, with the traditional one-point feedback, the perturbation term is in the order of $O({\delta^{-2}})$ and significantly degrades the convergence speed \cite{hu2016bandit}.
 In comparison, our residual feedback induces a much smaller perturbation term.
 Specifically, when $f\in C^{0,0}$, the perturbation is the order of $O(L_0^2d^2)$ that is independent of $\delta$, and when $f\in C^{1,1}$, the perturbation is in the order of $O(d^2\|\nabla f(x_{t-1})\|^2 +L_1^2d^3\delta^2)$.
-Therefore, it is expected that ZO with our residual feedback can achieve a better iteration complexity than that of ZO with the traditional one-point feedback.
+Therefore, ZO with our residual feedback can achieve a better iteration complexity than that of ZO with the traditional one-point feedback.